Defiant Trump Ignites Trade War with Canada and G-7 Allies

 BILL BLACK: So, that’s nonsensical on the grounds that Trump is talking about.
 The G7, you’re talking about the seven largest economies in the free world.
 Russia has a relatively small economy, smaller than Italy, for example.
 And there’s nothing free about Russia, in terms of either the economics or, of course, political-type freedoms or social freedoms or religious freedoms, for that matter.
 So, it makes absolutely no sense.
 And if Trump were serious about seeking zero tariffs, it would also be not only a distraction, but counterproductive to bring Russia in.
 Because Russia is a maze of what we call nontariff barriers to trade, which is to say, it’s all very nice that you might theoretically be able to bring about them and trade, but if you can’t ever get the permits, if the contracts in supposed competitive bidding always go to the oligarchs who kickback money into Putin’s pockets, then there really isn’t free trade.

-SHARMINI PERIES: All right Gerry, let me give you the last word.
+SHARMINI PERIES: All right Jerry, let me give you the last word.
 Look ahead for us.
 How do you see this situation unfolding?

 GERALD EPSTEIN: Well, I think we’re going to see a lot more of the same, a lot of instability.
 Trump is going to keep pushing this trade line because he thinks it’s politically popular.
 The rest of the G7 and the European countries and Canada are going to have to finally realize that this old order, led by the U.S., is coming unwound.
 And the interesting question is, how are they going to react?
 What kind of new order are they going to try to create, or are they just going to dissipate in a kind of anarchic, “each man, woman for themselves.”
 And so, this is just going to lead to more and more disorder.
 But I think we’re going to just keep seeing a lot more of the same and it may get more unstable as we move ahead.

-SHARMINI PERIES: All right, Gerry.
+SHARMINI PERIES: All right, Jerry.
 I thank you so much for joining us.
 Bill, I thank you so much for coming on.
 Thank you both.
 We’ll talk to you soon.

 GERALD EPSTEIN: Thank you.